 Installing the Apex Task E-mailer and LDAP Synchronization Service

-To enable automatic e-mails, insure that your Windows Account is a member of Domain
+To enable automatic e-mails, ensure that your Windows Account is a member of Domain

 Admins and follow the steps below.
 (The minimum permissions that the service account needs is db_owner control of the Apex database,